syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Find-and-Replace-text.md

 </table>

 The TextSearchResults class represents the collection of text search result in the RichTextBoxAdv document.
-You can replace all the text search results one by one with the required text using Replace method of this instance.
-You can also replace all the text search results directly with same text using ReplaceAll method of this instance
+You can replace all the text search results one by one with the required text by using the Replace method of this instance.
+You can also replace all the text search results directly with the same text by using the ReplaceAll method of this instance